ShengjiJia/wave_test/README.md

 'CGHdataset' is the bladder tumor aCGH data used in 'RealData.R' file.

-'SNPdata' is the SNP data used in 'RealDataSupp.R' file.
+'SNPdata.7z' is the SNP data used in 'RealDataSupp.R' file.